-- A. Permanent full-time employees covered by this Agreement shall accumulate vacation leave with pay at the rate of 9.89 hours per pay period. - B. Each employee shall be required to take vacation during each year except that upon written approval of the Mayor, vacation may be accumulated up to the maximum time which is accruable in a two-year period, except that an employee with eighteen (18) years or more of service may carry over 600 hours of vacation.
+A. Permanent full-time employees covered by this Agreement shall accumulate vacation leave with pay at the rate of 9.89 hours per pay period.

+B. Each employee shall be required to take vacation during each year except that upon written approval of the Chief Executive Officer, vacation may be accumulated up to a maximum of 600 hours.
 Under no circumstances will an employee be allowed to take vacation in advance.